 Milling flour is an ancient process and something that our ancestors have been doing for thousands of years.
 There is evidence that humans began milling flour from grains over 30,000 years ago.
 It’s amazing to think that the process has changed remarkably little since then!

-Historically, two hard, flat and smooth stones were used to grind flour by placing grains in between them and pressing down and moving the stones in a circular manner.
+Historically, two hard, flat, and smooth stones were used to grind flour by placing grains in between them and pressing down and moving the stones in a circular manner.
 It crushed and pulverized the grains to produce a powder that was more digestible and could be used for baking.

 Over the centuries, the process of grinding became more refined.
 The grinding surfaces started to get grooves and bumps in them called “furrows” and “lands.”
 These acted together to control how the kernels moved through the mill and produced a more even grind.
 The downside was that the teeth of the burr-stone ground down and small bits ended up in the flour!
 Thankfully, modern technology prevents this from happening.

-Best Grain Mill FAQ:
+Grain Mills FAQ:

 Q: What is flour mill and how does it work?